-An easy and delicious creamy pasta, with cherry tomatoes, roasted red peppers, goat cheese, Parmesan and basil, all in a creamy sauce.
+An easy and delicious creamy cherry tomato and pepper pasta, with cherry tomatoes, roasted red peppers, goat cheese, Parmesan and basil, all in a creamy sauce.

-This is creamy tomato and roasted red pepper pasta is one of my favourite pasta dishes and can easily be made year round, with simply a jar of roasted red peppers in the pantry and some cherry tomatoes.
+This is creamy tomato and roasted red pepper pasta is one of my favourite pasta dishes.
+It can easily be made year round, with simply a jar of roasted red peppers in the pantry and some cherry tomatoes.
 Added to the mix is goat cheese and Parmesan, some cream and milk and lots of fresh basil.

 Despite the cream, this is not a heavy pasta dish at all.
 I credit the cherry tomatoes for that, that release their lovely juices into the sauce, lightening it up and giving it great flavour and colour.
 And of course, goat cheese always lends a tangy note to any dish.